OreCruncher/DynamicSurroundingsFabric/README.md

 * Various "DS" client side commands for dumping configuration information.
 (I currently use these while developing.
 I do plan to document at some point for general use.)
 * Custom debug HUD that can be accessed by key bind.
 Moves the Dynamic Surroundings clutter out of the traditional F3 display.
 * Compatibility with Serene Seasons - variations in seasons and temperatures can influence effects.
+* Dynamic Surroundings is compatible when connecting to a Vanilla servers.
+Both Fabric and NeoForge loaders can do this.

 ## Embedded Jars
 * Fabric version has OpenJDK Nashorn JavaScript Engine 15.4 (https://github.com/openjdk/nashorn)